Archive Social Media and Violence in Teenagers: Understanding the Impact

 • Voting for politicians who support gun control

-• Demanding social media platforms help solve the problem (financially and otherwise)
+• Demanding social media companies help solve the problem (financially and otherwise)

 • Demanding schools teach kids about the dangers that lie within social media